akramWewe/kubernetes-exercices/J2/Pods/Exercice2/README.md

 kubectl get pod -o wide
 ```
 ## Allow a pod to be scheduled to the prod environment.
-# Create a yaml file containing the pod spec
+# Create a yaml file containing the pod spec and a Production Taint Tolerance
 ```
 apiVersion: v1
 kind: Pod